werqwise/sensor_node/README.md

 Everything is already configured for the Bridge Node Firmware as well and can be uploaded to the respective node for testing.

-#### Gateway Node(Raspberry Pi)

-To make the firmware ready for the Raspberry Pi

-1. Open the terminal and execute the following commands
-    1.  sudo apt update
-    2.  sudo apt upgrade
-    4.  sudo pip3 install --user pyserial
-2. Run it using the following command
-        ```python3 /Desktop/PythonFirmware/pyFirmware.py ```

 ## Circuit <a name = "circuit"></a>
 ![Circuit Schematics](circuit/circuit_bb.png)